Powback/Bad-Company-2-Map-Editor/README.md

 This is a Unity 3D project that is in development.

-Currently, it allows basic loading of decompiled dbx files and converted 3d models.
-You can't export the maps yet.

 # Goals
 The main goal here is to create a fully functional 3D map editor that allows you to both edit existing maps and create entirely new ones from scratch.